 For people that like to get things done, Android's home screen widgets are almost indispensable.
-Rather than packing your launcher with a bunch of app icons, you can utilize widgets to get quick, at-a-glance information in a beautiful package, or provide one-tap access to a particular functionality within your apps.
+Rather than packing your launcher with a bunch of icons, you can utilize widgets to get quick information in a beautiful package or provide one-tap access to a particular functionality within your apps.

 Fewer and fewer Android phones are being released with SD card slots, so it's always a struggle to make sure you have enough free storage space for your photos, videos, and music.
 Things like app data and cache slowly build up as you use your device, which means your available storage number gradually decreases over time.

 Today's smartphones and tablets offer a great way for children to learn through interactive sight, sound, and touch, but they can also provide hours of genuine fun.
 If you have a spare tablet laying around—or at least a nice, durable case—the only thing you need to get your child started in this world of fun and learning is a handful of good apps.

 Smartphone cameras are so good nowadays that there's almost no reason to own a point and shoot.
 Once the megapixel spec race was finally settled (hint: more isn't always better), manufacturers started focusing on the quality of their camera sensors, which has led to a huge jump in color accuracy, dynamic range, and image clarity.

 Making sure you have the best gallery app available for your Android device used to be as easy as just installing QuickPic.
 But late last year, Android's top photo-viewing app was sold to a company who is notorious for permission spamming, so QuickPic quickly lost everyone's approval.